-6. Facilitates the coordinated implementation of web projects by communicating clearly with different departments, collaborating with Computer Services and University Relations, chairing the Web Advisory Committee, attending meetings and representing the interests of the university web site, and responding to inquiries.
+6. Facilitates the coordinated implementation of web projects by communicating clearly with different departments, collaborating with Computer Services and Marketing and Communications, chairing the Web Advisory Committee, attending meetings and representing the interests of the University web site, and responding to inquiries.

 7. Increases the level of understanding and accountability of University web developers by overseeing the training and help desk support concerning key campus web issues, supplying essential web development resources, and providing web design consultation services.